eanelson01/Monroe-Project-2022/circulant_observations.md

 | 4 | ![](images/circulant/f_4.png) | ![](images/circulant/g_4.png) |
 | 5 | ![](images/circulant/f_5.png) | ![](images/circulant/g_5.png) |

-Once we had the f(t) and g(t), we took their derivatives to take the derivative  of the whole expression:
+Once we had the expressions for f(t) and g(t), we were able to take their derivatives so that we can plug their values into the whole quotient expression.
+Below are the derivatives of f(t) and g(t), expressed as f'(t) and g'(t) respectively, for the nxn case as well as n = [2,5]:

 | Size of Matrix (n) | f(t)' | g(t)' |
 | ------- | ------- | ------ |